edify42/serverless-simplify-default-exec-role-plugin/README.md

 # serverless-simplify-default-exec-role-plugin

+** This is a fork of [serverless-simplify-default-exec-role-plugin](https://github.com/shelfio/serverless-simplify-default-exec-role-plugin) by [shelfio](https://github.com/shelfio) **

 > Fixes "IamRoleLambdaExecution - Maximum policy size of 10240 bytes exceeded" error

 This plugin works by modifying the Cloudformation stack before deployment.

-It searches for the `IamRoleLambdaExecution` resource and modifies the only policy attached to this role.
+It searches for the `IamRoleLambdaExecution` resource and modifies the policy attached to this role.
+Unlike the original version, this maintains any custom IAM polices attached to the Lambda role.

 ## Install

 ```
-$ yarn add --dev @shelf/serverless-simplify-default-exec-role-plugin
+$ npm install --dev @woebot/serverless-simplify-default-exec-role-plugin
 ```

 ## Usage